mediastream/PlatformSDKAndroid/docs/EN.md

 }
 ```

-Remember enaled multidex feature on your android default config:
+Remember enabled multidex feature on your android default config:

 ```
 android {